describo/describo.github.io/src/docs/guide/visualising-the-structure.md

 ## The visualise section

 In the example above we already saw the visualise section.
-When you first navigate to it it looks as follows.
+When you first navigate to it you will see the network canvas on the left and controls on the right.
+Following is the view when pressing help in the navigation bar.

 <ImageComponent src="/images/guide-visualise/visualise2.webp"></ImageComponent>

-The blank area to the left is where the network visualisation will be displayed and the right sidebar has controls to interact with the visualisation.

 Get started by pressing the
 <span class="text-sm bg-blue-500 text-white py-1 px-2 rounded"><FontAwesomeIcon :icon="faPlay" /></span>